Where Should You Go to College as a Veteran or Servicemember

 - May not be great fit for education path you wish to pursue

 NOTE: You can easily search exclusively for online degree programs at GI Bill-approved colleges and universities here.

 Community College or Junior College

 Going to a community or junior college can be a good choice as well.
 Doing so is usually the most cost-effective choice.
 You can get an incredible education there for a fraction of the cost of a 4-year university.
 You can also transfer after a couple of years and save money that way.
 Community colleges also have two-year programs available.

-According to Community College Review, the average Community College tuition for 2017-2018 is $4,868 per year for in-state tuition and $8,614 for out-of-state.
+According to Community College Review, the average Community College cost for tuition alone is $3,400 for in-state tuition and $8,210 for out-of-state.
 This is a significant savings over a 4-year school.

 There are non-financial benefits to going to a Community College too.
 For one thing, the class sizes will be smaller.
 Classes might be easier to get into, and the campus can be more manageable.
 Of course, if you are looking for a more traditional college experience, that might be harder to find if you go the community college route.